The Atkins diet is a low-carb diet, usually recommended for weight loss.

 Make sure to include a variety of different vegetables in your diet.

-A few examples of healthy and super satisfying low-carb meals: 7 Healthy Low-Carb Meals in Under 10 Minutes.
+For a few examples of healthy and satisfying low-carb meals, check out this article on 7 Healthy Low-Carb Meals in Under 10 Minutes.

 Most people feel that their appetite goes down on the Atkins diet.

 They tend to feel more than satisfied with 3 meals per day (sometimes only 2).